Leuker/hello-world/README.md

 # hello-world
 This is my first repository.

-It is based on the GitHub Guide "Hello World"
+It is based on the GitHub Guide "Hello World".